protiva-ahammed/protiva-ahammed/README.md

 #### I am a problem solver, full-stack developer, and AI enthusiast.

 I am working as a software engineer in Mass Holdings Inc. I graduated from Rajshahi University of Engineering and Technology (RUET).
-I am interested in Machine Learning, Deep Learning, Image processing, and Medical Image processing.
+I am interested in research domain in Machine Learning, Deep Learning, Image processing, and Medical Image processing.

 ___